 Advantages and Disadvantages of Wooden Saunas

 A wooden sauna is a classic and natural choice for any wellness or garden installation.
 However, it comes with pros and cons you need to weigh carefully.
-Below is a comprehensive guide, with links to deeper resources such as our outdoor sauna review & buying guide, best wood for outdoor hot tubs & saunas, and sauna problems & solutions.
+Below is a comprehensive guide, with links to deeper resources such as our outdoor sauna review & buying guide, best wood for outdoor hot tubs & saunas.

 Choosing the Right Wood Type